dataworks/smarthire/app/README.md

 https://localhost:8082/app/applicants
 ```

 If the ETL side has been configured, then the web app will be rendered and ready to go!
-Otherwise, see the other [README](https://github.com/dataworks/internship-2016/tree/master/etl/README.md), because the web application will throw errors.
+Otherwise, see the ETL [README](https://github.com/dataworks/internship-2016/tree/master/etl/README.md), because the web application will throw errors.

 ***Note:*** When navigating to localhost for the first time, an untrusted webpage error may be encountered.
-This is expected as the certificate was generated on a local machine and not from an authorized entity (i.e. GoDaddy).
+This is expected as the certificate was generated on a local machine and was not from an authorized entity (i.e. GoDaddy).
 Select the *continue to web page* option to go to the app.

 ## Deploying the App on a Dedicated Server